Nonparametric Analysis of Random Utility Models: Analysis of Population Level Problem

+Theorem \ref{prop:cone} reduces the problem of testing \eqref{eq:model} to testing a null hypothesis about finite (though possible rather long) vector of probabilities.
+Furthermore, this hypothesis can be expressed as finite cone, a simple but novel observation that will be crucial for testing.\footnote{The idea of patches, as well as equivalence of (i) and (ii) in Theorem \ref{prop:cone}, were anticipated by \citeasnoun{mcfadden-2005}.
+While the explanation of patches is arguably unclear and (i)$\Leftrightarrow $(ii) is not explicitly pointed out, the idea is unquestionably there.
+The observation that (ii)$\Leftrightarrow $(iii) (more importantly: the idea of using this for testing) is new.}

-We conclude this section with a number of remarks.
+We conclude this subsection with a few remarks.

-\textbf{GARP vs SARP.} We reiterate that rationalizability of nonstochastic demand systems can be defined, and our test can therefore be applied, using either GARP or SARP.
-SARP will define a somewhat smaller matrix $A$, but nothing else changes.
-Note that weak revealed preference occurs if demand on some budget $\mathcal{B}_i$ is also on some other budget plane $\mathcal{B}_j$.
-Therefore, GARP and SARP can differ only in the assessment of demand vectors that contain at least three intersection patches.

 \textbf{Simplification if demand is continuous.} Intersection patches are of lower dimension than budget planes.
-Thus, if the distribution of demand is known to be continuous, their probability is known to be zero, and they can be eliminated from $\mathcal{Y}^*$.
-In large problems, this will considerably simplify $A$.
-Also, each remaining patch is a subset of exactly one budget plane, so that $\sum_{j=1}^{J}I_{j}=I$.
-We impose this simplification henceforth and in our empirical application, but none of our results and algorithms depend on it.
-Observe finally that SARP agrees with GARP in this case.
+Thus, if the distribution of demand is continuous, their probabilities must be zero, and they can be eliminated from $\mathcal{X}$.
+This may considerably simplify $A$.
+Also, each remaining patch belongs to exactly one budget plane, so that $\sum_{j=1}^{J}I_{j}=I$.
+We impose this simplification henceforth and in our empirical application, but none of our results depend on it.

-\textbf{Revisiting Example \ref{example 1}.} Assume that demand is distributed continuously, then the intersection patch can be dropped and $\mathcal{Y}^*$ has $I=4$ elements.
-WARP, SARP, and GARP all agree on which choice patrtern to exclude.
-Index patches such that the excluded demand vector is $d=(1,0,1,0)$.
-Then
+\textbf{GARP vs SARP.} Rationalizability of nonstochastic demand systems can be defined using either GARP or SARP.
+SARP will define a smaller matrix $A$, but nothing else changes.
+However, columns that are consistent with GARP but not SARP must select at least three intersection patches, so that GARP and SARP define the same $A$ if $\mathcal{X}$ was simplified to reflect continuous demand.

+\textbf{Generality.} At its heart, Theorem \ref{prop:cone} only uses that choice from finitely many budgets reveals finitely many distinct revealed preference relations.
+Thus, it applies to any setting with finitely many budgets, irrespective of budgets' shapes.
+For example, the result was applied to kinked budget sets in \citeasnoun{Manski14} and could be used to characterize rationalizable choice proportions over binary menus, i.e. the Linear Order Polytope.
+The result furthermore applies to the ``random utility" extension of any other revealed preference characterization that allows for discretization of choice space; see \citeasnoun{DKQS16} for an example.